Profession-relevant and research-informed teaching

-We are pleased to launch the MSc Accounting, Finance and Analytics programme, replacing MSc Accounting and Finance.
+Queen's Business School is delighted to launch MSc Accounting, Finance and Analytics (replacing MSc Accounting and Finance).

 This revised programme offers a transformative learning experience that keeps pace with the rapidly evolving landscape of the accounting and finance profession.

-These changes have been guided by feedback and consultation with current students, professional bodies, and employers.
+The programme's enhanced changes have been guided by feedback and consultation with current students, professional bodies and employers.

-The fees, entry requirements, and visa requirements remain unchanged.
+Note.
+The course's fees, entry requirements and visa requirements remain unchanged.

 Presently we have substantial available exemptions for ACCA and AICPA/CIMA - you can find the full list here.
 For both, we have among the highest number of exemptions available to MSc programmes in the UK and Ireland, including the unusual ACCA audit exemption, if you complete the Semester 3 Audit Ethics and Capstone Project module.
 Informed by our conversations with employers, we are applying for exemptions from a third prestigious accrediting body, which we hope to secure for the 25/26 academic year.